Raynos/fake-sqs/README.md

  - `opts.port` ; defaults to 0
  - `opts.host` ; defaults to `localhost`

-Starts the server. cb get's called once listening on a port.
+Starts the server. `cb` get's called once listening on a port.

 ### `server.getQueue()`

-Returns the current array of items queued in SQS
+Returns the current array of items queued in SQS.
+These are shaped like aws SQS objects.

 ### `server.waitForMessages(count, listener)`

-Get notified once N messages have been send to this fake SQS
+Get notified once N messages have been send to this fake SQS.

+`listener` is called once.

 ### `server.waitForFlush(listener)`